 On September 29, 2020, the United States Department of the Treasury (the "U.S. Treasury") and the Internal Revenue Service (the "IRS") released final regulations related to foreign tax credits that were the subject of proposed regulations issued in December 2019 and proposed certain provisions in proposed regulations issued in December 2019.
 The final and proposed regulations provide administrative guidance for the foreign tax credit regime, which was updated in the 2017 Tax Cuts and Jobs Act (the "2017 Tax Act").
 Generally, the provisions that were included in the 2019 proposed regulations apply to taxable years ended on or after December 16, 2019, except as otherwise specified.
 On December 28, 2021, the U.S. Treasury and the IRS released final regulations addressing various aspects of the foreign tax credit regime, which did not have a material impact on our consolidated financial statements as of December 31, 2021.
 On January 4, 2022, the U.S. Treasury and the IRS published another tranche of final regulations regarding the foreign tax credit.
 These final regulations impose new requirements that a foreign tax must meet in order to be creditable against U.S. income taxes, and generally apply to tax years beginning on or after December 28, 2021.
+On July 26, 2022, the U.S. Treasury released corrections to the final regulations.
 These final regulations adversely impact our ability to claim foreign tax credits in the United States for certain taxes imposed by certain foreign jurisdictions.
-These final regulations increased our tax expense in the six months ended June 30, 2022 by approximately \$9.3 million.
+These final regulations increased our tax expense in the nine months ended September 30, 2022 by approximately \$16.4 million.